 Take the story of novelist Will Self working with Young at Modern Review.
 On a night out, in a fit of seething rage, Self grabbed Toby and proceeded to try and force him into the flames of a nearby fireplace.
 Looking back on the incident, Self admitted it was not his best moment and went on to describe Young as a “phenomenally irritating”, “little noisesome tick”.

-Another great story is of Sean Langan, a war reporter and an alleged friend of Toby’s, who upon leaving for Afghanistan made a very specific request: “If I get kidnapped, don’t let my friend Toby Young try to help me.
+Another great story is that of Sean Langan, a war reporter and an alleged compatriot of Toby’s, who upon leaving for Afghanistan made a very specific request: “If I get kidnapped, don’t let my friend Toby Young try to help me.
 If he can alienate liberal people in London, God forbid if he starts talking about towelheads and Islamic nutcases.
 I’ll get beheaded.”

 Photograph courtesy of Hammersmith & Fulham Council.
 Published under a Creative Commons license.